bcrist/footlang/doc/src/numbers/ranges.md

 * `x 'intersect' y`: Contract to the intersection of two ranges

 ## Memory Layout
 A range is stored as the minimum and maximum values within the range.
+In cases where one or both limits of the range are known at compile time, the compiler may choose to inline them.

 ## Range Literals
 The `~~` operator creates a range from minimum and maximum operands.
 If the operands are rational constants, they must be integers, and the type of the range will be as small as possible.